Taking Time Off

 With leave/return requests, you must contact Asst.
 Dean for Academic Affairs Liz Derickson.

-Deadlines: November 15 for a Spring semester leave of absence, April 1 for a Fall semester leave of absence.
+Leave Request Deadlines: November 15 for a Spring semester leave of absence, April 1 for a Fall semester leave of absence.
 If you are considering a leave of absence after these deadlines, please reach out to Dean Derickson or another dean right away for advice.
-See below for more important details.
+See below for important details.

-Deadlines: November 15 for a Spring semester return, July 1 for a Fall semester return (April 1 recommended, if possible).
+Return Request Deadlines: November 15 for a Spring semester return, July 1 for a Fall semester return (April 1 recommended, if possible).
 See below for important details.

 Communication is key.
-Be sure to keep reading and (as-needed) responding to your Swarthmore email account.
-Swarthmore email is our official way of communicating with you.
+Be sure to regularly read and respond to your Swarthmore email account, as that is our official way of communicating with you.